nodox/fullstack-bootcamp/chapter-2-a-bucket-list-app.md

 [] use hackernews api
 [] explain concept of API (talk about Login with FB) [] switch to templating and loop through the collection

+>>> Devflow
+[] Add webpack so that its has hot reload?
+Maybe later for them to configure?

 >>> Writing workflow
  - develop and write?